Beloved ‘Dolphin Tale’ star Winter dies at Florida aquarium

 Winter was two months old when her tail became entangled in a crab trap near Cape Canaveral, which forced its amputation.
 “Dolphin Tale,” which was released in 2011, chronicled Winter’s recovery and the unprecedented, lengthy effort to fit her with a prosthetic tail.

 The film, starring Harry Connick Jr., Ashley Judd, Kris Kristofferson, Morgan Freeman and Nathan Gamble, was largely shot at the Clearwater aquarium and surrounding Tampa Bay locations.
-It put the nonprofit aquarium, first opened in 1972 on the site of a former water treatment plant, on the map internationally.
+It put the non-profit aquarium, first opened in 1972 on the site of a former water treatment plant, on the map internationally.

 “This place wouldn’t be here if it wasn’t for Winter,” Powell said.